webfx-project/webfx/.github/CONTRIBUTING.md

 ## Extending the JavaFX coverage

-Extending the JavaFX coverage is not our priority at the moment for the same reason explained above.
-However, if you want to use a JavaFX control or feature that is not yet covered, please feel free to fork, add the missing OpenJFX code, and patch it to make it GWT compatible (you can look to see how we did this with other classes).
+If you want to use a JavaFX control or feature that is not yet covered, please feel free to fork, add the missing OpenJFX code, and patch it to make it GWT compatible (you can look to see how we did this with other classes).

 - **We are accepting pull requests should you wish to submit your fix.**